sileneer/sileneer.github.io/_posts/2023-11-11-bypass-tutorial.markdown

   - [Linux](#linux)
   - [Router](#router)

 ## Before continuing...
-Please read

 <span style="color:red;font-weight:700;font-size:28px">
-DO NOT SHARE THE PAGE WITHOUT CONSENT
+DO NOT SHARE THE PAGE ONLINE
 </span>

-The contents and resources on this website are for learning purposes ONLY.
 Please follow the laws and regulations of the country and region you are in now.
 DO NOT use the contents and resources for illegal or immoral purposes.

-Resale of any resources is NOT allowed.
+DO NOT resale.

 A useful website with detailed explanations: [honven](https://sites.google.com/view/honven/%E9%A6%96%E9%A1%B5)

-<ins>If you to conduct interviews or important activities, it is highly recommended to use your own roaming data, either by roaming plan on your foreign SIM card, or by roaming plan from an eSIM provider (if you are using iPhone or Android phone supported eSIM).</ins>
+<ins>If you are to conduct interviews or important activities, it is highly recommended to use your own roaming data or eSIM plans (on iPhone or Android phone with eSIM supported).</ins>

 ## 原理